 The overarching principles and objectives for noise management in Tasmania are provided in the Environment Protection Policy (Noise) 2009.

-The aim of the 2014 Regulations remains unchanged from the 2004 Regulations in regard to improving the environmental management of 'neighbourhood' noise sources such as lawn mowers, heat pumps, chainsaws and off-road vehicles.
+The aim of the 2016 Regulations remains unchanged from previous versions of the Regulations in regard to improving the environmental management of 'neighbourhood' noise sources such as lawn mowers, heat pumps, chainsaws and off-road vehicles.

 Governing Legislation and Policy

 Any measurement of noise or test of a noise source for the purposes of the Regulations must be made in accordance with the Noise Measurement Procedures Manual.